 You can take food supplements, such as high calorie drinks, until your mouth feels better.
 Your doctor can prescribe these for you too.
 You may lose weight even if you take these supplements.
 So do tell your healthcare team if this is the case.

 Occasionally doctors and dieticians suggest tube feeding if your mouth is very sore and you can't eat.
 You have this until your mouth recovers.
-For this you have liquid food through a tube into your stomach.
+You might have liquid food through a drip into your vein.
+Or you might have liquid food through a tube into your stomach.
 You might have to go into hospital to have the tube feeds, at least to start with.